ligato/docs/docs/tutorials/04_kv-store.md

 For more information about key prefixes, see the [key prefix section](../user-guide/concepts.md#key-prefix) of the _User Guide_.

+---

 The broker accepts `proto.Message` parameters in its methods.
-Define a protobuf model for data that you wish to communicate to and from the data store.
+You will need to define a protobuf model for data that you wish to communicate to and from the data store.

-A simple [.proto model][6] called  `Greetings` is shown in the code block below:
+Use the simple [.proto model][6] called  `Greetings`:
 ```json
 message Greetings {
     string greeting = 1;